jsmundi/TechDevGoogle/README.md

 ```

 ## (strSplosion.py)[strSplosion.py]
-Given a non-empty string like "Code" return a string like "CCoCodCod".
+Given a non-empty string like "Code" return a string like **"CCoCodCod"**.

 ## (subSeq.py)[subSeq.py]
 Given a string S and a set of words D, find the longest word in D that is a subsequence of S.